 - Work study employees are available to provide basic tutorials relating to the operation of equipment or facilities and assist in this process if necessary.
 However, we will NOT do your project for you.

 If you have need for these services, please visit our office 2-3 days before you plan to record your content to check out the equipment.
 This should also be at least 1 week before the project is due.
 Calling ahead or emailing is not necessary.
 We do not hold equipment on reserve; all loans are handled on a first come, first served basis.

 College of Business - Students interview a person working in their desired field to learn what it takes to do the job.
 Video recordings are then shared with the class.

 College of Education - Student teachers record a lesson for self critique.

 Options for Conversion, Submission and Review

-After content is recorded, it must be captured into a computer.
+After content is recorded, it must be transferred into a computer.
 Video on flash memory cameras may transfer to any computer via the provided USB cable.
-Video recorded on MiniDV tape must be transferred via FireWire (a.k.a. iLink or IEEE1394).
-There are 4 computers available in the IMS office for students to use for either of these formats (and others).
+There are 4 computers available in the IMS office for students to use to compnlete this process.

 Once imported to the computer, there are several options for submission to faculty members, sharing with group members, integration with powerpoint presentations, and archiving for future use.
 We primarily recommend the MyMediasite System.